Man Man

-Man Man is an American experimental rock band from Philadelphia currently based in Los Angeles.
-Lead singer, songwriter, and lyricist Honus Honus (Ryan Kattner) is accompanied by a group of multi-instrumentalist musicians and vocalists.
+Man Man is an American experimental rock band from Philadelphia currently based in Brooklyn.
+Lead singer, songwriter, multi-instrumentalist Honus Honus (Ryan Kattner) is accompanied by a revolving collective of multi-instrumentalist musicians and vocalists.
+The usage of monikers/nicknames is a Dadaist nod to aliases assumed by musicians such as The Edge.

 History

 Man Man released their debut, The Man in a Blue Turban with a Face, in October 2004 on Ace Fu Records, but did not begin to tour extensively until the 2006 release of their second album, Six Demon Bag.
 In 2007, the band opened for Modest Mouse on several U.S. tours, gaining them further public attention.
 Not long afterward, Nike aired a series of commercials starring Rainn Wilson with Man Man's "10 lb Mustache" as the background music.
-"10 lb Mustache", "Feathers", and "Engrish Bwudd" were featured in season 3, episode 8 of the TV show Weeds.
+"10 lb Mustache", "Feathers", and "Engrish Bwudd" were featured in season 3, episode 8 of the TV show Weeds written by Rolin Jones.
 The band also recorded a cover of "Little Boxes" for the title sequence of that episode.

 Man Man released their third studio album, Rabbit Habits, on ANTI- in 2008, and embarked on a North American tour in March 2008, with Yeasayer and Tim Fite splitting dates.
 They performed at numerous festivals including Voodoo Experience, Coachella Valley Music and Arts Festival, All Tomorrow's Parties, Primavera Sound, and the Meredith Music Festival that same year.

 Man Man released their fourth album, Life Fantastic, in May 2011 with producer Mike Mogis (of Bright Eyes and Monsters of Folk fame).
 The album featured a more somber sound than previous releases.
-The first song written for the album, "Steak Knives", was inspired by a failed relationship and the death of several close friends.
-It took Kattner (Honus Honus) over a year to write.